The Big 12 Has an Alternate West Coast Solution

 Now, the Big 12 could ‘enhance’ their basketball by adding some schools from the Pac-12.
 But, the most relevant athletic programs in the Pac-12 are headed for the Big Ten.
 The Pac-12 hasn’t been the deep juggernaut the Big 12 has been the past few years.

 Going into 2022-23 Ken Pomeroy — he of the eponymous KenPom ratings that Baylor head coach Scott Drew loves — has the Big 12 as the best conference in basketball.
-The Pac-12 is No. 6, and it’s about to lose its two best basketball assets.
+The Pac-12 is No. 6, and it’s about to lose one of its best basketball assets in UCLA and its highest-profile school overall in USC.

 Meanwhile, the four schools the Big 12 will add next July — BYU, Cincinnati, Houston and UCF — will essentially nullify the losses of Oklahoma and Texas from a basketball standpoint.
 It may even, long-term, make the conference more competitive in basketball.